The ‘Interface 1bis’ is the only ZX Spectrum (48,128,+2,+3) expansion device that features the combined functionality of

 - Enhanced 'Extended BASIC' with comprehensive random-access file handling capabilities and full emulator (.SCR, .TAP and .Z80) files support.
 Files in .TZX format can be loaded either directly, if they contain only standard speed blocks, or otherwise, using the built-in 'tape player' and the 'EAR' cable.

-- Integrated Game Browser and File Manager, with mouse and joystick control, being able to access besides the on-board SD card and a server PC, connected to the USB port, up to seven networked 'stations', which can be PCs or 'Interface 1bis' units, over the Internet, as well as the games und utilities archive of the 'Word of Spectrum' site.
+- Integrated Game Browser and File Manager, with mouse and joystick control, being able to access besides the on-board SD card and a server PC, connected to the USB port, up to seven networked 'stations', which can be PCs or 'Interface 1bis' units, over the Internet, as well as the games und utilities archive of the 'Word of Spectrum' and archive.org sites.

 The navigation functions include jumping to a given display page as well as advanced search facilities.